beancount/fava/contrib/docker/README.md

 This will build everything and name the image `fava`.
-Because docker depends heavily on caching to improve efficiency, to incorporate a new version of beancount or fava you must use the `--no-cache` flag when rebuilding the image.
+Because docker depends heavily on caching to improve efficiency, to incorporate a new version of Beancount or Fava you must use the `--no-cache` flag when rebuilding the image.

 ### Deploying

-To run the fava container, use this command:
+To run the Fava container, use this command:

 ```
 docker run --detach --name="beancount" --publish 5000:5000 \
-  --volume $(pwd)/example.beancount:/example.beancount \
+  --volume $(pwd)/example.beancount:/input.beancount \
-  --env BEANCOUNT_INPUT_FILE=/example.beancount fava
+  --env BEANCOUNT_FILE=/input.beancount fava
 ```

 Let's look at each argument independently:

-1. `--detach` tells docker to start the image and exit.
-The default behaviour is to run until the command exits, but fava is a daemon so it never does.
+1. `--detach` tells Docker to start the image and run it in the background as a daemon.
-1. `--name` specifies a name to give the docker instance instead of generating a random id.
+1. `--name` specifies a name to give the Docker instance instead of generating a random id.
 This will be used later.
-1. `--publish 5000:5000` tells docker to expose the container's port 5000 as the local machine's port 5000.
-This allows us to access fava with the url http://localhost:5000/.
+1. `--publish` tells Docker to expose the container's port 5000 as the local machine's port 5000.
+This allows us to access Fava with the url http://localhost:5000/.
-1. `--volume $(pwd)/example.beancount:/example.beancount` tells docker to share the example.beancount file in the current directory to the container as the file `/example.beancount`.
+1. `--volume` tells Docker to share the example.beancount file in the current directory to the container as the file `/input.beancount`.
-1. `--env BEANCOUNT_INPUT_FILE=/example.beancount` tells the fava command where to look for the beancount file.
+1. `--env` tells Fava where to find the Beancount file.

-Going to http://localhost:5000/ will display your fava instance.
+Going to http://localhost:5000/ will display your Fava instance.

 ## Advanced

-Hosting a local docker instance is nice and all, but what we really want is a globally available, authenticated, secure deployment of fava.
+Hosting a local Docker instance is nice and all, but what we really want is a globally available, authenticated, secure deployment of Fava.
 To do that we need two other parts: oauth proxy and letsencrypt.

 ### Oauth proxy